NeolGG/Assignment-CSE-30124-RE-ApprAIse/README.md

 ApprAIse as an AI model made for buyers and sellers to calculate the price/cost of housing.

-# **Notes**
+## Getting Started

+Things you need to get setup

+### Prerequisites

+To install all the required packages, use the requirements.txt file provided

+    pip install -r requirements.txt

+## Usage

+### housing_model.py

+This creates a model based on the data from a csv file.
+Usage:

+    ./housing_model.py input_file.csv

 The model uses a linear regression for proof of concept and assumes the user is browsing the market on January 1, 2016

-The model presented uses a 2014-2015 King-County Housing Dataset with the following labels:
+The model presented uses a 2014-2015 King-County Housing Dataset as the 'input_file.csv' with the following labels:

 - price:            Price asked
 - bedrooms:         # of bedrooms